Detention of Mohammed Zaher Ibrahim: Campaign for release

-In March 2025, Ibrahim's father reached out to Florida Republican congressman Mike Haridopolos after he had not heard from Ibrahim 45 days after his arrest.
-Haridopolos's office confirmed they received the queries about Ibrahim and sent his information to the U.S. State Department.
-Embassy officials were eventually able to visit Ibrahim, and informed his family that he "appeared to have lost 12kg (26lb) in the spring."
+In March 2025, Ibrahim's father contacted Florida Republican congressman Mike Haridopolos after not hearing from his son for 45 days following his arrest.
+Haridopolos's office confirmed they received the queries and forwarded his information to the U.S. State Department.
+Embassy officials eventually visited Ibrahim and informed his family that he appeared "to have lost 12 kg in the spring".

-On 26 August 2025, a coalition of over 100 American "faith, human rights, and civil rights groups" sent a letter to U.S. Secretary of State Marco Rubio demanding Ibrahim's safe release.
-Notable signatories include Council on American–Islamic Relations, IfNotNow, Jewish Voice for Peace, Sunrise Movement, Pax Christi, and the family of Ayşenur Ezgi Eygi.The American-Arab Anti-Discrimination Committee, also a member of the coalition, purchased a billboard in Times Square that read "Free Mohammed Ibrahim" and "Israel has held him without trial ever since" the start of his detention.
-On that same day, Tampa Bay congresswoman Kathy Castor shared a statement urging the Trump Administration to secure Ibrahim's release.
+On August 26, 2025, a coalition of over 100 American "faith, human rights, and civil rights groups" sent a letter to U.S. Secretary of State Marco Rubio demanding Ibrahim's safe release.
+Notable signatories included the Council on American–Islamic Relations, IfNotNow, Jewish Voice for Peace, Sunrise Movement, Pax Christi, and the family of Ayşenur Ezgi Eygi.
+The American-Arab Anti-Discrimination Committee, also a coalition member, purchased a billboard in Times Square reading "Free Mohammed Ibrahim" and "Israel has held him without trial ever since" the start of his detention.
+The same day, Tampa Bay congresswoman Kathy Castor shared a statement urging the Trump Administration to secure Ibrahim's release.

-On 8 September 2025, Minnesota congresswoman Ilhan Omar posted on X (formerly Twitter) "The Israeli government is holding Mohammed Zaher Ibrahim, a 16-year-old Palestinian-American citizen, in prison.
+On September 8, 2025, Minnesota congresswoman Ilhan Omar posted on X (formerly Twitter): "The Israeli government is holding Mohammed Zaher Ibrahim, a 16-year-old Palestinian-American citizen, in prison.
 He has been held without trial for over six months.
 He must be released."

-The U.S State Department announced that they are appointing a dedicated official working on Ibrahim's case on 28 September 2025.
-This came following a series of high profile meetings on Capitol Hill and a press conference with members of Ibrahim's family alongside Washington congresswoman Pramila Jayapal and representatives from the families of American citizens killed by the Israeli military or Israeli settlers: Ayşenur Ezgi Eygi, Sayfollah Musallet, Tawfiq Abdel Jabbar, and Rachel Corrie.
-Eygi's sister Ozden Bennett met with Massachusetts representative Jim McGovern, telling the lawmaker that Ibrahim “feels like my little brother,” adding: “I can’t do anything for my sister, but we can help him.”
+The U.S. State Department announced on September 28, 2025, that it was appointing a dedicated official to work on Ibrahim's case.
+This followed a series of high-profile meetings on Capitol Hill, as well as a press conference with members of Ibrahim's family alongside Washington congresswoman Pramila Jayapal and representatives from the families of American citizens killed by the Israeli military or Israeli settlers: Ayşenur Ezgi Eygi, Sayfollah Musallet, Tawfiq Abdel Jabbar, and Rachel Corrie.
+Eygi's sister Ozden Bennett met with Massachusetts representative Jim McGovern, telling the lawmaker that Ibrahim "feels like my little brother", adding: "I can't do anything for my sister, but we can help him."

-According to his uncle, Ibrahim was not included in the exchange of hostages and prisoners from the 2025 Gaza peace plan, and remains in Israeli prison as of 16 October 2025.

-On 22 October 2025, 27 Democratic members of Congress wrote to Marco Rubio and US ambassador to Israel Mike Huckabee urging them "to secure the swift release of this American boy."
+According to his uncle, Ibrahim was not included in the exchange of hostages and prisoners from the 2025 Gaza peace plan and remained in Israeli prison as of October 16, 2025.
+On October 22, 2025, 27 Democratic members of Congress wrote to Marco Rubio and U.S. ambassador to Israel Mike Huckabee urging them to "secure the swift release of this American boy".
+In response to mounting pressure from U.S. senators to release Ibrahim, the Israeli embassy in Washington sent them a letter defending his prolonged detention.